 Children with nephropathic cystinosis do not produce tears, sweat or salivate normally.
 Tear production may be diminished causing the eyes to dry out.
 An impaired ability to sweat can potentially cause total exhaustion or collapse due to heat (heat prostration).

 Puberty may be delayed by one or two years.
-Untreated males experience hypogonadism, in which the testes produce little to no hormones such as testosterone.
+Untreated males experience hypogonadism, in which the testes produce reduced amounts of testosterone.
 Testosterone plays a key role in growth and the development of male secondary sexual characteristics during puberty.

 Intelligence is usually normal, although many children often experience learning disabilities.
 Some children may have problems with processing visual information, short-term visual memory, difficulties identifying common objects by touch (tactile recognition) and an inability to visually recognize the spatial relationship among objects (poor visuospatial skills).
 An example of visuospatial skills is distance and depth perception.
 Issues with motor speed and sustained attention have also been reported.
 Some affected children display behavioral and psychosocial issues, which are common in children dealing with chronic illnesses.
 IQ levels, while in the normal range, may be lower than would be expected based upon the IQ levels of parents and siblings.